IgniteUI/indigo-design-docfx/en/components/select.md

 ---
 title: Select - Design System Component
-_description: The Select Component Symbol allows a single selection from a list of items placed in a dropdown.
+_description: The Select Component allows a single selection from a list of items placed in a dropdown.
-_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma UI kits, Sketch, Ignite UI for Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits, Adobe XD, Adobe XD to Angular, Export code from Adobe XD, Adobe XD to HTML, Adobe XD UI kits
+_keywords: Design Systems, Design Systems UX, UI kit, Figma, Ignite UI for Angular, Figma to Angular, Angular, Angular Design System, Export code from Figma, Design Kits for Angular, Figma HTML, Figma to HTML, Figma UI kits
 ---

 # Select